-Unified Communications (UC) is a framework for incorporating various real-time and asynchronous communication tools, with the aim of improving business communication, productivity and collaboration.
+Unified Communications (UC) is a framework for incorporating various real-time and asynchronous communication tools, with the aim of improving business communication, productivity, and collaboration.
 UC does not represent a singular technology; instead, it explains an interrelated system of enterprise communication applications and devices that can be used successively or in performance.

 Some business communication tools, such as Internet Protocol video chat and telephony – enable real-time communication, also referred to as synchronous communication.
 Other enterprise communication tools, such as email, assist communication that occurs at a person’s convenience.

 Increasingly, team collaboration tools have sprung up to provide messaging-centric workflows and near real-time communication.
-Such tools offer audio and video facilities, API integrations, and expound on instant-messaging services by offering more stout UC features.
+Such tools offer audio and video facilities, and API integrations, and expound on instant-messaging services by offering more stout UC features.

-Unified Communications aims to incorporate the software that accommodates asynchronous and synchronous communication, so the end user has quick access to all tools from whichever device he or she is using.
+Unified Communications aims to incorporate the software that accommodates asynchronous and synchronous communication, so the end-user has quick access to all tools from whichever device he or she is using.